ashwinvin/websurfx/README.md

 # Features 🚀

-- 🎨 Make Websurfx uniquely yours with the twelve color schemes provided by default.
+- 🎨 Make Anvesh uniquely yours with the twelve color schemes provided by default.
 It also supports the creation of custom themes and color schemes in a quick and easy way, so unleash your creativity!
 - 🚀 Easy to setup with Docker or on bare metal with various installation and deployment options.
 - ⛔ Search filtering to filter search results based on four different levels.
 - 💾 Different caching levels focusing on reliability, speed and resiliancy.